-For more than 30 years, the Portland Guadalajara Sister City Association (PGSCA) has hosted a Cinco de Mayo Fiesta that has become one of the largest multicultural celebrations in Oregon.
-The fiesta boasts three full days packed with festivities and culturally immersive programming at Tom McCall Waterfront Park.
-During the event, festival goers can experience the spirit of Mexico through music, arts, dance and sport.
+For more than 30 years, the Portland Guadalajara Sister City Association has hosted a Cinco de Mayo Fiesta that has become one of the largest multicultural celebrations in Oregon.
+The fiesta boasts three full days packed with festivities and culturally immersive programming at Tom McCall Waterfront Park in downtown Portland.
+During the event, festival-goers can experience the spirit of Mexico through music, arts, dance and sport.

 Portland’s Cinco de Mayo Fiesta began in 1983, the same year Guadalajara, Mexico, became one of Portland’s nine international sister cities.
 As a direct result, a strong sense of cultural exchange continues to drive the activities and nonprofit collaborations of the festival.

 Cinco de Mayo Fiesta Entertainment

 Entertainment options at Portland’s Cinco de Mayo Fiesta abound for all ages and interests, including classic carnival rides (including Portland’s tallest Ferris wheel), snacks, traditional Mexican crafts, an artisan village and amateur boxing.
 The festival’s Plaza de Niños provides a safe, kid-oriented zone with free face painting (for children under 12 years old), arts and crafts (including personal piñatas filled with candy) and a comfortable seating area for parents.